Leon S. Kennedy: In the Resident Evil series

-Resident Evil 2 takes place in 1998 in the fictional American metropolitan area of Raccoon City.
-Leon Scott Kennedy is a rookie police officer who arrives in the city just after the beginning of a zombie outbreak, for which the pharmaceutical company Umbrella Corporation is responsible.
-Leon meets Claire Redfield and they flee toward the Raccoon City Police Department building but get separated.
-As he explores the building, Leon meets Ada Wong, an FBI agent who wants obtain a sample of the G-virus.
-While searching for the virus, Leon and Ada find an underground laboratory, where they meet the Umbrella scientist Annette Birkin, who reveals Ada is a mercenary.
-Ada claims the G-virus but she is shot by Birkin in the ensuing struggle and seemingly falls to her death.
-The facility is then primed to self-destruct; Leon makes a hasty escape but encounter T-103 Tyrant.
-During the confrontation, Ada, who survived the fall, tosses Leon a rocket launcher to destroy T-103 Tyrant.
-Leon rejoins Claire, who has secured a train that leads to the surface and they, along with Birkin's young daughter Sherry Birkin, escape before Raccoon City is destroyed by a nuclear strike as part of a U.S. government cover-up.
+Resident Evil 2 takes place in 1998 in the fictional American location Raccoon City.
+Leon Scott Kennedy is a rookie police officer who arrives in the city shortly after the beginning of a zombie outbreak, for which the pharmaceutical company Umbrella Corporation is responsible.
+Leon meets Claire Redfield and they flee toward the Raccoon City Police Department building, but are overrun by zombies and become separated.
+As he explores the building, Leon meets Ada Wong, an FBI agent who wants to obtain a sample of the G-virus mutagen.
+While searching for the virus, Leon and Ada find an underground laboratory, where they meet Umbrella scientist Annette Birkin, who reveals Ada is a mercenary.
+Ada claims the G-virus but Birkin shoots her in the ensuing struggle, and Ada seemingly falls to her death.
+The facility is then primed to self-destruct; Leon escapes but encounters T-103 Tyrant.
+During the confrontation, Ada, who survives the fall, tosses Leon a rocket launcher and destroys T-103 Tyrant.
+Leon rejoins Claire, who has secured a train that leads to the surface and they, along with Birkin's young daughter Sherry Birkin, escape before a nuclear strike destroys Raccoon City as part of a U.S. government cover-up.

-Leon returns in Resident Evil 4, which is set in 2004.
+Leon returns in Resident Evil 4 (2005), set in 2004.
 Now a special agent, he is tasked with rescuing the U.S. president's daughter Ashley Graham, who has been abducted in Spain.
 Upon his arrival, Leon discovers Ashley's abductors are a mysterious cult known as Los Illuminados, which has taken control of villagers using parasites known as "Las Plagas".
-During the rescue mission, Leon runs into Ada, whom he had not seen since Raccoon City, and Jack Krauser, his former special-operations partner whom he believed dead.
-At the game's climax, Leon kills the cult leader Osmund Saddler but is forced to give a sample of the parasite to Ada, who escapes in a helicopter, leaving Leon and Ashley to escape on a jet ski.
+During the rescue mission, Leon runs into Ada, whom he has not seen since Raccoon City, and Jack Krauser, his former special-operations partner whom he believed was dead.
+At the game's climax, Leon kills the cult's leader, Osmund Saddler, but is forced to give Ada a sample of the parasite.
+Ada escapes in a helicopter, leaving Leon and Ashley to escape on a jet ski.